How modern CIOs are spearheading change in the digital age

 CIOs are tasked with getting their agencies ready for AI, starting with identifying opportunities for AI to provide value for departmental operations.
 AI preparedness also involves integrating, normalizing, and cleaning data across an organization’s systems, since large language models (LLM) rely on high-quality data to function well.
 It’s also up to CIOs to place guardrails for their organizations’ safe and responsible use of AI tools.

 Modern CIOs are no longer confined to behind-the-scenes support.
 They now drive cultural transformation and strategic decision-making to ensure their organizations’ success and digital resilience.
-Download the “Guide for the Modern CIO: Evolving From Order-Taker to Change-Maker in the Digital Age” for an in-depth exploration of CIOs’ growing and changing responsibilities.
+Download our white paper for an in-depth exploration of CIOs’ growing and changing responsibilities.